-The Business Team will maintain a list of nominated drivers who either have; undertaken the relevant MIDAS training or hold a D1 driving licence.
+The MAT Central Team will maintain a list of nominated drivers who either have; undertaken the relevant MIDAS training or hold a D1 driving licence.

-The mini bus is leased through Lex Autolease, and they will be responsible for ensuring the vehicle is serviced on a regular basis, taxed and MOT'd (when applicable).
+Where minibuses are leased through Lex Autolease, and they will be responsible for ensuring the vehicle is serviced on a regular basis, taxed and MOT'd (when applicable).
+Where the minibuses are owned by the Trust, the MAT Central Team will be responsible for servicing, taxing and MOT of the vehicle.

-The Business Team will be responsible for checking the driving licences of staff who will drive the mini bus (this will be undertaken on an annual basis) through the DVLA website.
+The MAT Central Team will be responsible for checking the driving licences of staff who will drive the mini bus (this will be undertaken on an annual basis) through the DVLA website.

-Drivers of the mini-bus will be responsible for checking the minibus prior to use and the Trust Caretakers will be responsible for carrying out the designated weekly checks.
+Drivers of the minibus will be responsible for checking the minibus prior to use and the Trust Caretakers will be responsible for carrying out the designated weekly checks.